code-distortion/laravel-auto-reg/README.md

 Blade directories are registered, with the addition of the *app's* name being added as a prefix.

-eg. The `src/App/Home/Resources/Views/blog.php` file would be available to you using `view('home::blog')`.
+e.g. The `src/App/Home/Resources/Views/blog.php` file would be available to you using `view('home::blog')`.

 Anonymous Blade components are also available if you put them in the `components` directory.

-eg. The `src/App/Home/Resources/Views/components/button.php` file would be available to you using `<x-home::button />`.
+e.g. The `src/App/Home/Resources/Views/components/button.php` file would be available to you using `<x-home::button />`.

 ***Note:*** If you find that a blade template isn't picked up by another one, you may need to re-save the parent template file to trigger a change.